ropensci-org/pkgreviewr/README.md

 ### create review project

-This is a basic example which shows you how to solve a common problem:
+This is a basic example of settign up an rOpenSci package review project:

 First, create the review project, using `pkgreview_create`.
-The function takes arguments `pkg_repo`, the repo details in the form `username/repo` and `review_dir`, the directory in which the review project will be created.
+The function takes arguments:

+* `pkg_repo`, the GitHub repo details in the form `username/repo`
+* `review_dir`, the directory in which the review project will be created.

 The functions creates a new review project (or prompts for instruction if it already exists) and navigates to the project root.